 Do I have to be home while my child is doing schoolwork?

-No. Although your student will benefit from your encouragement and knowing that you care about his or her progress, PPOS teachers and staff are available for problem-solving and support even when you are away.
-One benefit of our program is that your student can study at his or her own time, place, and pace - you can observe your student "going to school" whenever your schedule permits the opportunity, even when you're at home together.
+No. Although your student will benefit from your encouragement and knowing that you care about their progress, PPOS teachers and staff are available for problem-solving and support even when you're away.
+One benefit of our program is that your student can study at their own time, place, and pace, even when you can't be there.

-Do Pikes Peak Online School credits transfer back into other schools if needed?
+Do PPOS credits transfer to other schools if needed?

-Pikes Peak Online School is a public school, so our courses and the credits earned are transferable.
+Because PPOS is a public school, our courses and the credits earned are transferable.

 Not currently, but we're considering offering a summer program in the future.